askartius/pomodoro/README.md

 **Short tap** - switch mode. **Long tap** - start the timer.

 > [!CAUTION]
-> At this point in time, any change in the UI (screen orientation, theme) will stop the timer
+> As of now, any change in UI (screen orientation, theme) will cause the timer to stop